Learn more about the Social Work program.

-- Prepare BSW students to be knowledgeable, competent, skilled generalist social work practitioners with individuals, families; groups, communities and organizations.
+- Prepare baccalaureate students to become competent, ethical and purposeful generalist social work practitioners who work with individuals, families, groups, communities and organizations

-- Provide a social work education program that incorporates content about and commitment to, social work ethics and values, knowledge and skills, social justice, and enhancing the well-being of vulnerable and oppressed people.
+- Provide a social work education program that incorporates content about, and commitment to, social work ethics and values, social justice and enhancing the well-being of vulnerable and oppressed people

-- Prepare graduates to assume responsibility for continuing their professional social education development.
+- Prepare graduates to assume responsibility for continuing their professional development

-The Social Work program curriculum combines liberal arts courses, three required sociology courses that include community-based learning experiences, and two semesters of Spanish language courses, with personal social work courses that focus on:
+The Social Work program curriculum combines liberal arts and sociology courses that include community-based learning experiences with professional social work courses that focus on:

 - Social science research